ericleo8/Movies-Correlation-Analysis/README.md

 ## Key Findings

-Through the analysis of Glassdoor's data science job postings dataset, several key findings were uncovered.
+Through the analysis of Movies dataset, several key findings were uncovered.
 We can see that:

 - Comedy films are the most made films from 1980 until 2020
 - There are 3 movies that are most often made every year namely comedy, action and drama.
 - A Polish Vampire in Burbank is the most successful movie based on its ROI: 26,166% with budget only 3,000 and made over 78,000,000 on gross
 - Avengers: Endgame is the most top highest budget with $356,000,000.
 If you ever watch this one, it has amazing CGI effect so I have no doubt about it why it has to be the highest one.
 - United States produced most of the movies with 5475 movies
-- Universal Pictures made the most
+- Universal Pictures made the most of the movies.
+- Stsven Spielberg is the popular director.